 The formulate module contains the following components:

-Create custom members and measures; these are user-defined calculations written in either PQL or MDX, and can be used to derive values anywhere in the query.
+- Formula: Create calculated (or 'custom') members and measures; these are user-defined calculations written in either PQL or MDX, and can be used to derive values anywhere in the query.

-A custom list (or set) is a user-defined group of elements, from a single hierarchy in the data model, that can be combined with a range of functions, such as filtering, sorting, and conditional logic.
+- List: A custom list (or set) is a user-defined group of elements, from a single attribute in a data model usually derived using formulas and logic.
+Lists are combined with a range of functions, such as slicing, filtering, sorting, and conditional logic.
+They can also be used to drive parameters (see below).
 Custom lists are written in either PQL or MDX.

-Write R and Python scripts for driving complex data cleansing or machine learning logic.
+- Script: Write R and Python scripts for driving data cleansing logic or machine learning logic.

 Open Formulate by clicking on the orange Formulate icon in the navigation panel on the left.